The best new eco-friendly condos going up utilize mass timber and green energy to net low- or zero-carbon building standards

 We are in a climate crisis.
 This is especially relevant to how we live because buildings generate nearly 40 per cent of annual global greenhouse gas emissions.
 These emissions come from building operations and construction — the CO2 produced before and after the building is operational.
-The shift to mass timber as a replacement for concrete and steel in mid-rise buildings is part of the industry’s response to the crisis.
+A shift to mass timber as a replacement for concrete and steel in Toronto’s booming condo market is part of the industry’s response to the crisis.
 Timber has the capacity for long-term carbon storage (as growing trees remove carbon from the atmosphere), wood is less energy-intensive to manufacture than steel or concrete, and there’s extended carbon storage in wood products.
 Operationally, buildings that run on clean energy (available through electric and geothermal systems, for example) are another part of the low- or zero-carbon building equation.
-Meet five local residential developments greening their construction and operations with a mix of innovative approaches that results in beautiful and sustainable places to live.
+Meet eight local residential developments greening their construction and operations with a mix of innovative approaches that results in beautiful and sustainable places to live.

-Designed by Gabriel Fain Architects for Gairloch Developments, with construction starting in early 2023, Grain Lofts is “a new vision for a healthy city” – 28 lofts at 1650 Dupont Street, in Toronto’s Junction Triangle neighbourhood.
+Designed by Gabriel Fain Architects for Gairloch Developments, with construction expected to start this year, Grain Lofts is “a new vision for a healthy city” – 28 lofts at 1650 Dupont Street, in Toronto’s Junction Triangle neighbourhood.
 The mass-timber building rises six storeys, with street-level retail and a three-sided, Japanese-inspired courtyard along its western property line.
 The courtyard handles the building’s storm-water management while adding more opportunities for natural light and views.
 Plus, there are private balconies for all units.
 As a slab-on-grade building with no underground structure and minimal reliance on steel beams, the design embraces a minimalist approach to the use of materials, especially those that have a big carbon footprint, like concrete and steel.
 Above the street, the building is constructed of Forest Stewardship Council–certified (FSC) mass timber prefabricated in St. Thomas, Ontario.
 Wood is used for the structure and finish, with exposed cross-laminated timber feature walls and ceilings; these are combined with contemporary kitchens, exposed ducts and corrugated metal exterior cladding toned to match the building’s context.
-GRAINLOFTS.COM
+GRAINLOFTS.COM.
+DW.

 Negotiations between Waterfront Toronto and Quayside Impact Limited Partnership are set to be completed this fall.
 The proposal?
-An L-shaped, 12-acre site at the foot of Parliament Street and Lake Shore Boulevard East, the former Quayside site of the Sidewalk Labs project.
+An L-shaped, 12-acre site at the foot of Parliament Street and Lake Shore Boulevard East, the former Quayside site of the Sidewalk Labs project now poised for a sustainable community development.
 It promises a two-acre forested green space, urban farm and five towers, plus one of Canada’s largest residential mass-timber buildings (Timber House), over 800 affordable housing units, and an all-electric, zero-carbon community.
 Lead architects include Adjaye Associates, Alison Brooks Architects and Henning Larsen (all from abroad), which will be responsible for the first block of buildings and setting urban design guidelines for the rest of the site.
 Early renderings of Adjaye Associates’ Timber House depict a long 12-storey green condos with groups of playful balconies that extend beyond a structural wooden grid on the exterior of the building, and rooftop activities like urban farming and community gardens.
 It will be many years before this project is completed, but when it is, it will be an exciting time to live in the city.
-WATERFRONTORONTO.CA/NEWS
+WATERFRONTORONTO.CA.
+DW.

-At 9704 McCowan Road in Markham, 30 kilometres northeast of Toronto, is a new condo development of 130 suites over four buildings designed by Kohn Partnership Architects (with interior design by The Walsh Group) for The Sher Corporation.
+At 9704 McCowan Road in Markham, 30 kilometres northeast of Toronto, a new development of 130 green condos over four buildings designed by Kohn Partnership Architects (with interior design by The Walsh Group) for The Sher Corporation broke ground in June 2023.
 Architect Katie Kuzan describes how the uniqueness of the project lies in its massing, with high density along the main street as an urban facade and a rear courtyard flanked by two lower buildings and an amenity pavilion.
 As part of its corporate energy management plan, Markham requires all new developments to be LEED-certified.
 LEED (Leadership in Energy and Environmental Design) is a global certification program that provides a framework for healthy and efficient carbon- and cost-saving green buildings.
 At EverHome, this is achieved with geothermal heating (a zero-emission system that is clean and renewable), green roofs, rainwater collection and electric vehicle charging, plus proximity to bike paths and transit.
 Targeting a LEED Silver designation, the team also considered sustainability in terms of community, with an emphasis on bicycle and electric vehicle infrastructures.
-EVERHOMEMARKHAM.CA
+EVERHOMEMARKHAM.CA.
+DW.

-Now under construction, Queen & Ashbridge (QA) is a new mixed-use condo development located at 1555 Queen Street East, overlooking Ashbridges Bay and Lake Ontario at the corner of Woodbine Park.
+Marking one year of construction in June 2023, Queen & Ashbridge (QA) is a new mixed-use condo development located at 1555 Queen Street East, overlooking Ashbridges Bay and Lake Ontario at the corner of Woodbine Park.
 The design, by Teeple Architects (with architect of record Turner Fleischer Architects and interior design by Mason Studio for Context and RioCan), is stepped to maximize views and light, which generates a form akin to Santorini’s hill towns, with their cascading balconies and terraces.
 The 770 residential units are a mix of rent-geared-to-income and affordable housing units for Toronto Community Housing and market-rate condos and rentals.
 The 10- and 17-storey development, which also includes street-level retail, meets the Toronto Green Standard (TGS), version 3, tier 2.
 TGS defines the City of Toronto’s sustainable design and performance requirements for new private and city-owned developments, promoting sustainable site and building design.
 At QA, this means a geothermal system for the market condos and rental building, fully electric, low-carbon-emission mechanical systems, electric vehicle infrastructure, green roofs, tree planting, and stormwater retention and reuse.
-QACONDOS.COM
+QACONDOS.COM.
+DW.